 A: Yes, you can reject the portfolio change, or choose to accept the change later on.
 You will still be able to do recurring monthly investments into the same portfolio if you do not accept the change.

-Q: Investing lump sum versus dollar cost average, which should we do?
+Q: Investing a lump sum versus dollar-cost averaging, which should we do?